Goodman-lab/TwoBondChem/README.md

 **evaluation.py**: This script takes the .csv output from the above script to calculate performance metrics by comparing the predictions with the actual labels.

+**hyperpara_test_v5.py** and **para_df.csv**: the script and csv file for conducting hyperparameter tuning

 __________________________

-All the scripts under the model_evaluation/ should be moved from TwoBondChem/model_evaluation/ to TwoBondChem/ before execution.
 The following files under TwoBondChem/ provide an example of the training and evaluation procedure:

 **random_sample_test_EXAMPLE.py**: training and testing for 2-bond+ models trained from the [3+2] cycloaddition dataset.
 The code is taken from ‘random_sample_test.py’ under model_evaluation/ folder.
 This script can be executed as it is from the TwoBondChem/ folder